 Regina has been a part of the YWCA movement for many of those years where she previously served as CEO of YWCA Spokane, Executive Director of YWCA South Hampton Roads, Legal Advocate at YWCA San Diego.
 Through her work with the YWCA, Malveaux has established a national reputation as an aggressive advocate on issues related to gender-based violence and funding supports for families experiencing poverty.

-Regina holds an undergraduate degree in Social Policy from San Diego State University and a law degree from Howard University School of Law.
-During law school, she served in the White House and as Congressional staff, for First Lady Hillary Clinton and then Chair of the Congressional Black Caucus, the Honorable Maxine Waters respectively.
+Regina holds an undergraduate degree in Social Policy from San Diego State University, a law degree from Howard University School of Law and a certificate in Non-profit Management from the Harvard University School of Business.
+During law school, she worked in both the White House and in Congress, for First Lady Hillary Clinton and the Honorable Maxine Waters, respectively.